milafrerichs/new-mila-frerichs/content/me/index.md

 * Open Data/Civic Tech Prototypes

 #### Languages
 My core programming languages that I use regularly.
-In parenthehis for how long I worked with these languages.
+In parentheses for how long I worked with these languages.

 * Javascript (15 years)
 * Ruby (7 years)